Polish PM calls for EU energy union to end dependence on Russian gas

 The next element of the energy union would be to sign agreements to buy gas from exporters outside Europe - like the United States or Australia.
 It could be transported to Europe by ship in liquefied form, Tusk said.

-Finally the EU should strengthen the existing Energy Community of the EU and eight of its eastern neighbors, created in 2005 to extend the European gas market eastward.
+Finally the EU should strengthen the existing Energy Community of the EU and eight of its eastern neighbours, created in 2005 to extend the European gas market eastward.

 “True, this will require Europe’s governments to take a unified position.
 But such feats of co-ordination have been achieved before,” Tusk said.